chigarow/Extract-Compressed-Files-Telegram-Bot/readme.md

     ```bash
     python extract-compressed-files.py
     ```

+    On Termux, you can also use `termux_autostart.sh` with the Termux:Boot addon or cron to automatically relaunch the bot after crashes or device reboots:

+    ```bash
+    bash termux_autostart.sh
+    ```

     On first run, you'll be prompted to enter your phone number and the code sent by Telegram.